 Licensed mental health counselors are uniquely equipped to practice both therapy & coaching.

 One argument I’ve heard is that coaches produce “outcomes”.
 Again, however, as a counselor who coaches regularly, my clients and I work on outcomes every single session.
 I can explain this process simply.
 A client comes to counseling.
 I complete their intake & assessment.
 Then we collaborate together to formulate an action plan within the first three sessions.
-This treatment plan consists of “goals” and “objectives” with a typical timeline of 3 to 6 months.
+This action/treatment plan consists of “goals” and “objectives” with a typical timeline of 3 to 6 months.
 My client’s goals are clear and the results are measurable.